 While the kombu is soaking you can prepare the rest of your ingredients.

 The initial presentation is important for sukiyaki.
-If possible you should try to purchase high quality thinly sliced beef that is especially for sukiyaki.
-You might be able to find it at Japanese speciality stores.
+If possible, you should try to purchase high-quality thinly sliced beef that is especially for sukiyaki.
+You might be able to find it at Japanese specialty stores.

-If you're unable to buy the beef already finely sliced, then you can try cutting it yourself.
+If you cannot buy the beef already finely sliced, you can try cutting it yourself.
 You will need to place a block of beef in the freezer until firm (not frozen) and then use a sharp knife to cut it as thinly as possible.

 The vegetables and tofu should also be cut with presentation in mind.